nikitavoloboev/data/focusing/rules.md

 ## Images
 - Keep screenshots and interesting images saved in Pixave.

-## Knowledge indexing
-- Index knowledge that is actionable in case I might need to reference it later.

 ## macOS
 - Only run apps I actually need.
 Quit everything else.